-This is a script for making a vote plan with potential voters - like people in your NCJW section.
-When people visualize going to vote, they're much more likely to show up on Election Day.
-It's also a great way to engage your local NCJW member!
+This is a script for making a vote plan with potential voters - like people in your NCJW Section.
+When people visualize going to vote, they are much more likely to show up on Election Day.
+It is also a terrific way to engage your local NCJW members!